patrickcfwhite/patrickcfwhite/README.md

 # Patrick White

 Hey!
 I'm Patrick!
 (He/Him) I'm a former musician now working as a Web Developer.

+- 🏢 I'm contracting as a Full Stack Engineer at a sports training company.

 - 🔭 I’m currently working on an app to host a sandwich competition for a whatsapp group (...don't ask), and also a guitar tuner.